Multipartite entanglement theory with entanglement-nonincreasing operations: AEN in multipartite systems

 holds true for any bipartition $T|\overline{T}$ of the total multipartite system.
 Correspondingly, a sequence of multipartite operations $\{\Lambda_{n}\}$ will be called asymptotically entanglement-nonincreasing, if it is AEN in any bipartition.

 Asymptotic conversion rates via multipartite AEN are then defined analogously to the bipartite setting.
 From Eq.~(\ref{eq:UpperBound}) it is clear that the optimal rate is not larger than

 This means that multipartite AEN operations lead to bounded distillation rates, when it comes to distilling singlets between any pair of parties.
+Since there exist multipartite entangled states which are separable in all bipartitions~\citep{DiVincenzo2003}, AEN operations can in principle create large amounts of multipartite entanglement.
+Nevertheless, Eq.~(\ref{eq:UpperBoundMultipartite}) ensures that the theory obtained in this way does not trivialize, preserving the valuable role of entanglement as a resource.

 Equipped with these tools, we are ready to present the main result of this article. \begin{thm} For any two multipartite pure states $\ket{\psi}$ and $\ket{\phi}$ the optimal conversion rate via asymptotically entanglement-nonincreasing operations is given by

 \end{thm} \begin{proof} From Eq.~(\ref{eq:UpperBoundMultipartite}) we see that the maximal rate cannot exceed $\min_{T}S(\psi^{T})/S(\phi^{T})$.
 We will now present a sequence of AEN operations which achieves conversion at this rate.
 Consider the sequence